C/C++ CTest Test Case Generation

 Overview

-ESBMC supports the automatic generation of CTest branch-coverage test cases for C programs.
+ESBMC supports the automatic generation of CTest branch-coverage test cases for C and C++ programs.

 Dependencies